exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 # Consensus Algorithm Specification

-This article contains formal specification of [consensus algorithm](../../home/glossary.md#consensus) in Exonum.
+This article contains the specification of [the consensus algorithm](../../home/glossary.md#consensus) in Exonum.

 Consensus algorithm in Exonum is a process of reaching an agreement about order of [transactions](../../home/glossary.md#transaction) and the result of their execution in the presence of [Byzantine faults][wiki_bft] and [partially synchronous][partial_synchrony] network.
-According to the consensus algorithm nodes exchange [consensus messages](../../home/glossary.md#consensus-message) authenticated with public-key crypto; these messages are processed via [a message queue](#message-processing) and determine [transitions among states](consensus.md#node-states-overview).
+During the consensus algorithm nodes exchange [consensus messages](../../home/glossary.md#consensus-message) authenticated with public-key crypto.
+These messages are processed via [a message queue](#message-processing) and determine [transitions among states](consensus.md#node-states-overview).
+The output of the consensus algorithm is a sequence of blocks of transactions, which is guaranteed to be identical for all honest nodes in the network.

 !!! tip
     See [algorithm overview](consensus.md#algorithm-overview) and [list of